 Students may transfer credits earned at other accredited schools, even if a previous degree was awarded for these same credits.
-Up to 20% of semester credits may be transferred to a graduate level degree program offered at VIU.
-For undergraduate students, transfer credit may be up to 90 semester credit hours, though a minimum of 12 semester credit hours must be completed at VIU to be awarded the Bachelor of Arts degree.
-Graduate students must complete 80% of their program with VIU.
-After transferring credit, DMin and PhD students must complete at least 50% of his/her degree program at VIU to be eligible for graduation.
+For undergraduate students, transfer credit may be up to 90 semester credit hours.
+For Graduate Degrees students may transfer credits as follows:

+MATS, MAPI: 9 units

+MACA, MABS, MAABH: 12 units MAPA: 15 units/MDiv: 18 units

+DMin and PhD students must complete at least 50% of his/her degree program at

+VIU to be eligible for graduation.